 "When we write a piece of software, do we have the ability to predict how many mistakes we have made (that is, bugs)?
 Do we know how long it will take to find and fix them?
 Do we know how many new bugs our fixes will create?
 Can we say anything concrete about vulnerability?
 What about the probability of exploitation?
 Murphy's Law suggests that if there is a bug that can be exploited for nefarious purposes, it will be."
 He continues later in the piece: "...As a group of professionals devoted to the evolution, understanding, and application of software and hardware to the myriad problems, opportunities, and activities of modern society, we have a responsibility to pursue the science in computer science.
 We must develop better tools and much deeper understanding of the systems we invent and a far greater ability to make predictions about the behavior of these complex, connected, and interacting systems."

 My impolite translation of Cerf's wisdom?
 "You are all a bunch of hacks.
 You couldn't model software if your life depended on it.
 Maybe it's time to start getting serious."
 I'd also like to put forward that it might be time for the people responsible for the JVM to hire someone who can take the time to do it right.

-If you want to start “Doing it Right” and paying attention to security start with your dependencies.
-If you don’t use Sonatype Insight, it’s very likely that you are downloading software components with known vulnerabilities every day.
-Don’t get owned by some vulnerability that’s been in the wild for months, start using Insight today.
+If you want to start "Doing it Right" and paying attention to security start with your dependencies.
+If you don't use Sonatype Lifecycle, it's very likely that you are downloading software components with known vulnerabilities every day.
+Don't get owned by some vulnerability that's been in the wild for months, start using Lifecycle today.